Last updated: December 10th, 2024

 HIGHLIGHT: Visit the Athenian Riviera

-If you can, make some time in your 2 perfect days in Athens schedule to visit the coast.
+If you can, make some time in your 2 days in Athens itinerary to visit the coast.
 If I’m honest, I hadn’t heard of the Athenian Riviera until we were looking for one last activity to finish off our day.
+This beautiful coastal area, just an hour outside Athens, offers stunning beaches, cultural landmarks, and breathtaking sunsets.

 Here are some spots you can visit along the Athenian Riviera:

-🏖️ Sounio Beach: located just at the bottom of Poseidon’s Temple, with crystal clear waters
+🏖️ Sounio Beach: A serene beach located at the foot of Poseidon’s Temple with crystal clear waters

-🏛️ Poseidon’s Temple: the BEST place on mainland Greece to watch the sunset!
+🏛️ Poseidon’s Temple: Arguably the BEST spot in mainland Greece to watch the sunset!

-We visited all of these spots through an Airbnb experience.
-They are all only an hour outside of the city – which means you would need to either take a tour or figure out public transportation.
+We visited all of these spots through an Airbnb experience and it was one of the highlights of our trip.
+All of these spots are only an hour outside of the city – which means you would normally need to either take a tour or figure out public transportation.
 From my experience, this tour did everything for you.
 It was just our group and our guide and we got to learn a little bit more about the area from a local!

 Here is a link to the tour we took but there are plenty of tours I’ve linked below for you to check out: